yashsavani/Advanced-Foundations-of-ML/README.md

     - 1 = 0 implies the ring is the trivial ring,
 - Division ring (unital ring where every non-zero element is a unit),
 - Zero divisor (non-zero element times another non-zero element gives 0),
-- Intersection of units and zero divisors is empty
+- Intersection of units and zero divisors is empty,
 - Integral domain (commutative, unital ring with no zero divisors),
 - Can cancel factors from both sides of an integral domain,
-- A field is an algebraic structure that is abelian under both addition and multiplication.
+- A field is an algebraic structure that is abelian under both addition and multiplication,
-    - A field is an integral domain where every non-zero element is a unit.
+    - A field is an integral domain where every non-zero element is a unit,
-- Rationals, reals, and complex numbers are infinite fields.
+- Rationals, reals, and complex numbers are infinite fields,
-- Integers modulo a prime are finite fields.
+- Integers modulo a prime are finite fields, and
 - All arithmetic operations +, -, ⨯, and ÷ play nicely together.

 ### Morphisms